 Graduate School is a significant investment, one that will continue to reward you throughout your life.
 To get you on your way, we'll make every effort to help you find funding.

-For the academic year 2012-13, the School of Education offered $1,860,000 in scholarship support to its master’s students.
-What's the catch?
-There isn’t one.
+For the academic year 2013-14, the School of Education offered $1,828,595 in scholarship support to its master’s students.
 You are automatically considered for support upon admission, no application is necessary.
-Some students will learn the amounts of their support shortly after Campus Visit Day.
-All others will learn about their support by the third week of March.
+Some students will learn the amounts of their scholarship shortly after admission, others will learn by the third week of March, while others will learn shortly after Campus Visit Day.
 Learn more about funding opportunities by clicking on the programs in which you are interested.

 Elementary Teacher Education (ELMAC)

 Secondary Teacher Education (W. K. Kellogg Foundation Woodrow Wilson Michigan Teaching Fellowship)

 Educational Leadership and Policy

 Teaching and Learning

 Higher Education and Master of Public Policy (Dual Degree)